philnewm/ansible-articles/ansible_molecule/getting_started/Ansible Molecule using Vagrant & Virtualbox.md

 ln: true
 ```

-For now I'll just go with the *default* scenario to keep it simple.
+For now we'll just go with the *default* scenario to keep it simple.
 Now you got a "molecule" directory inside the role containing a bunch of default .yml files.

 ```code